capawesome-team/capacitor-plugins/packages/live-update/README.md

 Notify the plugin that the app is ready to use and no rollback is needed.

+**Attention**: This method should be called as soon as the app is ready to use to prevent the app from being reset to the default bundle.

 Only available on Android and iOS.

 **Since:** 5.0.0